 Complying with EU & UK GDPR and E-privacy directive

-If your website and business operations targets EU & UK-based individuals, it is likely that you will be subject to the European Union and United Kingdom's strict cookie compliance requirements.
+If your website and business operations target EU & UK-based individuals, it is likely that you will be subject to the European Union and United Kingdom's strict cookie compliance requirements under two distinct regulations: The General Data Protection Regulation (GDPR) and the E-Privacy Directive.

 How to comply with the E-Privacy Directive?